 A bond is usually required from petitioner in the case of a financial guardianship.

 Financial guardians must file an inventory within 30 days of being appointed.
-They must also file a financial accounting on the Summary of Account form with the court each year.
+They must also file a financial accounting using the Summary of Account for Minor Financial Guardianship (form 700-00093M) with the court each year.

 A financial minor guardianship ends automatically on the child’s 18th birthday and upon the court’s approval of a final financial accounting filed with the court.
 It may be terminated earlier, but only by court order.